 Jan 2020 - Wise Up!
 Four Biblical Virtues for Navigating Life by Alyce M. McKenzie invites the reader to step up to the divine customer service desk and exchange self-sufficiency, self-absorption, self-indulgence, and self-protection for the four virtues of biblical wisdom: the fear of the Lord (faith), the listening heart (compassion), the cool spirit (self-discipline), and the subversive voice (moral courage).

-- Keep Watch With Me: An Advent Reader for Peacemakers by , is a collaborative daily devotional featuring diverse contributors: black, white, LGBTQ, Latinx, Palestinian, incarcerated, Native American, Australian, Americans, Irish, South African, clergy, laity, activists, authors, organizers, and more.
+- Christmas 2019 - Keep Watch With Me: An Advent Reader for Peacemakers by , is a collaborative daily devotional featuring diverse contributors: black, white, LGBTQ, Latinx, Palestinian, incarcerated, Native American, Australian, Americans, Irish, South African, clergy, laity, activists, authors, organizers, and more.
 The season of Advent, as the church prepares for the birth of Christ, is a penitential season of reckoning with our need and the needs of the world.
 Keep Watch With Me offers stories, reflections, prayers, and spiritual practices to sustain and challenge the faith of those who work for justice and peace, and long for the coming of God with us.

 - Sep 2019 - Galatians & Ephesians

-- Didn’t See It Coming by Carey Nieuwhof reveals the seven core issues that take people out: cynicism, compromise, disconnectedness, irrelevance, pride, burnout, and the emptiness of success.
+- May 2019 - Didn’t See It Coming by Carey Nieuwhof reveals the seven core issues that take people out: cynicism, compromise, disconnectedness, irrelevance, pride, burnout, and the emptiness of success.
 Discover how to reverse the most significant challenges to your life, closing the gap between who you are and who you’ve always longed to be.

-- The book of Amos.
+- March 2019 - The book of Amos.
 "More than almost any other book of Scripture, the book of Amos holds God’s people accountable for their ill-treatment of others.
 It repeatedly points out the failure of the people to fully embrace God’s idea of justice." link